 Here are ethics laws applicable to all public employees:

 These laws apply to all Broward County employees:

 Documents referencing Broward County employee ethics, including the employee ethics policy, FAQs, gift reporting and response forms can be accessed by County employees on BC-Net.

 These municipal charters and codes contain references to municipal employee ethics provisions:

-You may find the OIG’s training supplements on the subjects of Conflicts of Interest for Officials and Employees, Disclosure Requirements for Elected Officials, and Officials and Employees Accepting and Reporting Gifts to be helpful in identifying ethics issues and in locating relevant ethics laws.
+You may find the OIG's training supplements on the subjects of Conflicts of Interest for Officials and Employees, Lobbyists and Lobbying, and Officials and Employees Accepting and Reporting Gifts to be helpful in identifying ethics issues and in locating relevant ethics law.